 Homemade valentines take a little extra time but are so worth it and the process is so fun for kids (& adults)!
 If you’re like me with small kids, you just have to start extra early!

 I hope you enjoy trying your own variation of these easy DIY valentines for kids.
+Follow along with me on Instagram for more process art ideas for toddlers!

 Pin It For Later